 Although forming an LLC is comparatively simple, it’s still a complicated process that involves developing operating agreements and submitting the right forms.
 If an LLC is not formed properly, it may not be able to provide the protections that are indicated above.

-One of the easiest ways to form an LLC online is to hire a third-party service.
+One of the easiest ways to form an LLC online is to hire a third-party service or a registered agent.
 A third-party service will take the information you offer about your business and submit it to the relevant parties, thereby ensuring that your LLC has been registered properly with the government.

 When forming an LLC online, you will need information about the business owners, as well as the company’s name and general information about the type of business the company will do.